thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 - `http.createServer()`
 - `server.listen()`

 Some of the [largest companies]['companies'] on the planet use Node.js as part of their technology stack.
 Their usage of Node.js varies from company to company and it's unlikely that any of one of them operates entirely in Node.js.
-And like everything, Node.js has its [advantages](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js) and [disadvantages](http://www.quora.com/What-are-the-disadvantages-of-using-Node-js).
+Just like everything, Node.js has its [advantages](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js) and [disadvantages](http://www.quora.com/What-are-the-disadvantages-of-using-Node-js).

 ### Exercise